 The framing.
 Milei cast the reforms as repairing “91 years” of political and monetary damage.

 Argentina’s president has unveiled a sweeping reform package designed to bolt his economic programme into the machinery of the state.
-Its centrepiece is a striking borrow from Washington, a government shutdown that would switch off spending the moment the budget is spent.
+Its centrepiece borrows from Washington: a government shutdown that would switch off spending once the budget is spent.

 Milei Plans a US-Style “Shutdown” to Cap Argentina’s Spending.
 (Photo Internet reproduction)